 - Not to mention in "Darkness Shall Rise", there was this:

 - "Holy Shit!"
 Quotient: The Titanium Ninja.
 Zane, a main character no less, dies onscreen, and the scene is immediately followed by a funeral that seems to imply he is Killed Off for Real.
-Then, he is shown to be alive at the very end of the episode.
+He is then implied to be alive at the very end of the episode.

-- Idiosyncratic Ship Naming: Interestingly, only same-sex pairings use this:
+- Idiosyncratic Ship Naming: Interestingly, only same-sex pairings tend to use this:

 - Kai and Lloyd: Greenflame (Kai's elemental power is fire, while Lloyd's associated colour is green)

 - Zane and Cole: Glaciershipping (ice + earth = glacier)

 - Kai and Cole: Lavashipping (fire + earth = lava)

 - Zane and Jay: Technoshipping (both characters are associated with technology; Jay is a tech whiz and Zane is a robot)